-Let’s face it, people and institutions that we used to trust, because they were largely trust-worthy, are no longer, from politicians to clergy, bankers to the law.
-I don’t even know if I can trust some scientists any more, and that seems a pretty sad day.
+Let’s face it, people and institutions that we used to trust, because they were largely trust-worthy, are no longer.
+From politicians to clergy, bankers to the law and even some scientists these days need to be checked for vested interests.

 So let’s take a moment to talk about honesty, honestly, and how a commitment to it can impact all our influencing efforts.